 During the initial enrollment process, you may register as many devices as you wish, including smartphones and tablets.
 If you need to register another device once you have completed the initial enrollment process, you may do so from the Duo self-service portal.

 OIT recommends that you register at least two devices, for example both your smartphone and a tablet.
 In the event that you lose one device, you will still be able to access 2FA protected systems using your secondary device.
 If you did not register a second device initially, you register a second device directly from the Duo Login screen.
-Full instructions can be found at guide.duo.com/add-device.
+Full instructions can be found at guide.duo.com/universal-prompt#add-or-manage-devices.

 No. We verify your account password with our internal systems, and never send it to Duo.
 Duo provides only the second factor—the “something you have”— to verify it is actually you logging in to the system.

 To keep Duo from automatically sending a Duo Push: